Introduction

 | Total | 66.52 | 100% |

 This corresponds to 15.03 FPS.
-It is not the fastest configuration—denoise still dominates, while prepare and decode remain too large to ignore.
-This decomposition shaped the engineering decisions that follow.
+It is not the fastest configuration, but it is representative: denoising still dominates, while preparation and decoding are large enough to matter.
+That breakdown shaped the engineering decisions that follow.

 With the more aggressive FA3 + TAEF2 + compile stack, the best measured runtime improved further to 53.55 ms (18.67 FPS)—detailed later in the VAE optimization section.